kannans/docker_examples/README.md

-This is my sample refrence for docker work.
+These dockerfile's are my reference for docker work.
 ----

 I have been adding my docker files with various configuration which I have been learning and doing.
-These all my refrences.
+These all my references.